678-941-3493

 How Income Taxes Work

 As complex as the details of taxes can be, the income tax process is fairly straightforward.
-However, the majority of Americans would rather not spend time with the process, which explains why more than half hire a tax professional to assist in their annual filing.2
+However, the majority of Americans would rather not spend time with the process, which explains why half hire a tax professional to assist in their annual filing.2

 Remember, this material is not intended as tax or legal advice.
 Please consult a professional with tax or legal experience for specific information regarding your individual situation.